-Financial Planning & Analysis takes care of the budgets of the company in the FP&A department.
+Financial Planning & Analysis takes care of the company’s budgets in the FP&A department.
 Every company has its FP&A department to take care of the financial projectionsThe Financial ProjectionsFinancial projection is a statistical forecast of a company's future revenue and expenditure based on historical market patterns, internal factors, data interpretation, anticipated market developments, and experiences.
-To meet production or sales targets, both short-term and long-term financial estimates are sometimes evaluated. and prepare a business plan on a periodic basis to showcase the roadmap for the future.
+To meet production or sales targets, both short-term and long-term financial estimates are sometimes evaluated. and periodically prepare a business plan to showcase the future roadmap.

 Career #2 – Financial Analyst

 A financial analyst is a professional who analyses the company’s financial position.

 |To do the business analysis and develop a report showcasing the strengths and weaknesses.

 |He will support the senior analyst all day today, working on preparing cash flows or drafts on policies.